 Get your kids’ creative engines started!
 Unpack the art supplies, unbuckle imaginations and kickstart the freewheeling designs of what your kids think cars should look like in the future.
-Then, enter their hand-drawn, painted, or digital artworks in the 2022 Toyota Dream Car USA Youth Art Contest.
-Submissions created by youth, ages 4-15, are accepted online or by mail from November 1, 2021, through January 31, 2022.
+Then, enter their hand-drawn, painted, or digital artworks in the Toyota Dream Car USA Youth Art Contest.
+Submissions created by youth, ages 4-15, are accepted online or by mail.
+Get entry forms and submit online at www.toyotadreamcarusa.com/entry-forms.

 It’s easy to enter.
 Kids create an original drawing by hand using digital tools, crayons, color pencils, ink pens, markers, or paint (acrylic or watercolor).
 With the assistance of an adult, they complete an entry form, which is submitted with the drawing (the original, if sent by mail; an image, if using the online form).